- Oncolink Library

 Source: Journal of Clinical Oncology, Volume 18:2836-2842, (August) 2000

 Précis: Adjuvant treatment for breast cancer increased leukemia risk

 Since the mid-1970s, adjuvant chemotherapy has been widely used to treat breast cancer with regional lymph-node involvement.
 More recently, systemic drug therapy has been given to women with localized disease, most of whom survive for many years without a recurrence of cancer.
 It has been well documented that patients with breast cancer who are treated with chemotherapy, particularly regimens containing melphalan, are at increased risk of secondary leukemia (Cancer Research 1990 May 1;50(9):2741-6

 A total of 3093 French women younger than 85 years who underwent surgery for breast cancer between 1982 and 1996 were evaluated.
 Approximately 57% of patients received radiotherapy alone and 31% had combination of radiotherapy and chemotherapy.

-Ten women were diagnosed with acute leukemia by the end of 1998.
+- Ten women were diagnosed with acute leukemia by the end of 1998.